 Empress of Ireland While the Titanic is probably the most famous shipwreck of the last hundred years, the loss of the Canadian Pacific passenger liner Empress of Ireland is almost forgotten.
 Yet the Empress of Ireland sank just fourteen minutes after a coal freighter collided with it and 1014 people drowned.
 More passengers died aboard the Empress than died on the Titanic just two years earlier.
 The ship sank within sight of the Quebec shore on the St. Lawrence river and had more than adequate lifeboats and watertight doors installed.
 How did it sink so quickly?
 Canadian Disasters 2006, 2013

 Fluorspar Mine Disaster & Industrial Disease.
 From 1937 to 1978 the fluorspar mine in St. Lawrence, Newfoundland operated and gave steady employment to local residents.
 Yet until 1960 the shaft mine lacked a ventilation shaft for fresh air and the men were not given the proper dust-suppressing water-lubricated mining drills to use.
 They worked with dry drills in poorly ventilated conditions and inhaled dust constantly.
 There was also a low-grade uranium deposit nearby steadily leaking radiation into the mine.
 The extremely high rates of cancer and silicosis became an open secret but were not officially revealed until many of the men were dead or dying.
 Hundreds died over the years but the exact count may never be known.
-Canadian Disasters (1985 edition)
+(Canadian Disasters 1985)

 Franklin Expedition Back in the 1850's maps of the world showed blank spaces in the Arctic and Antarctic regions because no European ships had gone that far north.
 Venturing to the North Pole in those days was as challenging, lengthy and dangerous as reaching the planet Mars today.
 Sir John Franklin's three attempts to map the northern coastline of our country (which wasn't yet 'Canada') and the tragic disappearance of both his ships and all his men in the third attempt remains one of the Arctic's greatest mysteries.
 His quest to discover the Northwest Passage from the Atlantic to the Pacific may have been completed by his men but the information, if they had it, was carried to their deaths in the bitter cold.
 Before the Titanic, the loss of the Franklin Expedition was the most popular mystery of the western world.
 Dozens of attempts to find the men failed and sometimes cost more lives.
 Arctic voyages continued over the decades to find clues to Franklin's disappearance and many fat books have been written, each with a different theory.
 René took extra months to distill a plausible, readable story from all the theories.
 (My Franklin story in Canadian Disasters 2013 is, of course, outdated because in 2014 divers found HMS Erebus where the Inuit oral history said one of Franklin's ships lay abandoned.
-Last year's finding of the HMS Terror, also not where science predicted, but rather where an Inuk hunter had seen a mast, proved that folks who make the Arctic their home may have more reliable information than scientists gave them credit for!
+The 2016 finding of the HMS Terror, also not where science predicted, but rather where an Inuk hunter had seen a mast, proved that folks who make the Arctic their home may have more reliable information than scientists gave them credit for!
 R.S.)
 René has a PowerPoint presentation of the Franklin story, updated to include all the recent the evidence.
-Canadian Disasters 2013
+(Canadian Disasters 2013)

 Influenza & the Spanish 'Flu The common strains of influenza virus mutate and change frequently to deceive our immune systems.
 Every year new strains develop.
 Usually influenza targets the frail and elderly, and every year many people in Canada die of it.
 The Spanish Flu of 1918 was significant in two ways; it was the worst killer influenza of the modern era, and it also was especially deadly for the young and healthy.
 Within days or even hours a victim could die of it.
 Many of its victims were soldiers returning from the vermin-infested trenches on crowded troop ships after World War I ended.
 These sick soldiers unwittingly brought Spanish Flu to Canada and 50,000 Canadians died of it in 1918.
 Sixty million died world-wide.
-Canadian Disasters 2013
+(Canadian Disasters 2013)

 Lac Megantic The terrible derailment and explosion of tanker cars carrying crude oil devastated beautiful Lac Megantic, Quebec, and killed 47 people in 2013.
 Although hearings and trials are ongoing, blame had been placed on the train engineer for not setting enough brakes as he parked the train for the night, on the railroad company for lax safety regulations, and on the oil industry for adding volatile chemicals to thin the crude oil carried in tank cars.
 Meanwhile the town mourns.
 Residents are asking for rules to send dangerous train cargoes around their town and not through it.
 Unfortunately Lac Megantic like many Canadian towns had its origins on the water's edge, the lowest part of town.
 Train tracks run downhill for several kilometres into the heart of the town.
 In other Canadian towns with a similar layout, there is always the likelihood of a runaway train derailing and killing innocent residents.
 See the Mississauga Train Derailment

 Listeriosis Outbreak of 2008 Listeria bacteria is common and causes several deaths in Canada every year.
 An outbreak in 2008 resulted in far greater numbers than usual.
 It was traced to meat products from Maple Leaf Food's meat processing plant in Toronto.
 Maple Leaf Foods took action to shut down the suspected production lines and recall the affected foods.
 Company president Michael McCain took the unusual step of admitting liability early in the outbreak.
 Across Canada twenty-two people died of listeriosis.
-Canadian Disasters 2013
+(Canadian Disasters 2013

 Newfoundland Seal Hunt Disaster of 1914 The Newfoundland seal hunt has fallen out of favour in recent decades.
 Still, the hunting of seals on the ice floes surrounding Newfoundland was an essential part of the local winter economy for centuries.
 In 1914, with callous disregard for safety, a sea captain sent 123 sealers back across the ice floes in a growing storm, ordering them to return to their own ship several kilometres distant.
 Unseen by those on ships nearby the storm overtook and killed 77 of the men over the course of two days.
 Canadian Disasters (1985 edition)